Being Salt & Light…

 SEVENOAKS AREA YOUTH TRUST or SAYT has grown out of Churches Together in Sevenoaks and District, which covers the area of the town and over 10 village communities, equating to two Church of England Deaneries, or some 40 churches of all local denominations.

 Urban and rural areas include pockets of great wealth, but also of great deprivation.
 Whether from rich or poor background, young people in the area are no strangers to the problems of family breakdown, teenage pregnancy, drugs, alcohol abuse, and violence.
 The suicide rate for 16-20 year old males in the area is over twice the national average – probably an indicator of the various pressures on young people from peers, parents, schools and media.

-It is recognised that this initiative cannot be successful in isolation and that it needs the ongoing support of churches, Christians, Youth Leaders and many other agencies.
-In particular the successful Youth Worker will develop and nurture a wide base of contacts and volunteers in each village/area to work alongside and eventually in some cases leave local volunteers to carry on the work after sufficient experience and training…
+Because SAYT has been going since 2001 we recognise that this initiative cannot be successful in isolation at that it needs the ongoing support of church, Christians, youth leaders and many other agencies.
+In particular the successful youth worker will develop and nurture a wide base of contacts and volunteers in each village/area to work alongside and eventually in some cases leave local volunteers to carry on the work after sufficient experience and training.

 We are linked to Frontier Youth Trust (FYT)